ifesdjeen/ifesdjeen.github.com/articles/lockless_concurrency.md

 The alert reader will notice that such operations are prone to so called `ABA Problems`, or a false-positive match, when the value between read and write operations is getting changed from `A` to `B` and then back to `A`.
-Although CPU designers have already solved this problem for us by adding a counter alongside with the value being swapped.
+You can work around this problem for us by adding a counter alongside with the value being swapped.
 Every operation will receive a value together with a counter, which both will be later used for when attempting a commit.
 If you need such guarantees on JVM, you have to use an `AtomicStampedReference`.

 # Atoms